 1. To ensure that community needs for services are provided in an appropriate location and in a timely and effective way, the Council will: a) Require that community services are provided as part of major development proposals, where provision is needed to meet the generated demand.
 Large new developments such as The Bridge, Ebbsfleet and Northern Gateway all have community facilities planned/ implemented.
 For example, education facilities have been provided at The Bridge, the first primary school at Ebbsfleet opened in 2017 and a primary school in Northern Gateway is anticipated to open its doors in 2019.
-Net 31,130 sq m of D1 and D2 community floorspace has been delivered in Dartford 1 b) Seek that, where possible, new facilities are provided in a way that allows benefits to be shared by existing and new communities.
-They should be located close to the population they will serve, with reference to natural community boundaries and access routes since 2006.
-Continued discussion and planning occurs to being forward wider infrastructure for the Bough as a whole, analysing need for education and health care for example.
-Proposals for a new secondary school in Stone are is currently in detailed planning stages to serve the wider community and the growing developments. / c) Require that, provision of the facilities is appropriately phased so that residents of a development can have access to required facilities at an appropriate stage.
+Net 31,130 sq m of D1 and D2 community floorspace has been delivered in Dartford since 2006. b) Seek that, where possible, new facilities are provided in a way that allows benefits to be shared by existing and new communities.
+They should be located close to the population they will serve, with reference to natural community boundaries and access routes Continued discussion and planning occurs to being forward wider infrastructure for the Bough as a whole, analysing need for education and health care for example.
+Proposals for a new secondary school in Stone are is currently in detailed planning stages to serve the wider community and the growing developments.
+7 c) Require that, provision of the facilities is appropriately phased so that residents of a development can have access to required facilities at an appropriate stage.
 Where permanent provision is not possible from the outset, temporary provision will be sought for early residents.
 Where possible, this is achieved through advanced planning and through discussion with infrastructure partners and providers.
-Policy DP21:3 has also been introduced to safeguard land.
-7 d) Continue to work with the Health Authority to identify the most appropriate distribution of new provision and seek ways to implement this.
+Policy DP21:3 has also been introduced to safeguard land. / d) Continue to work with the Health Authority to identify the most appropriate distribution of new provision and seek ways to implement this.
 Planning is currently underway to provide health hubs at key locations across the Borough to support the growing communities.
-1 e) Work in partnership with Kent County Council, the Health Authority and other delivery partners to ensure that new development makes an appropriate contribution towards land and facilities based on the need generated by the development.
-CIL was introduced in Dartford in April 2014 - with key projects for funding being discussed with wider stakeholders. f) Consider favourably co-location of services, multi-purpose spaces and satellite provision, where this adequately serves community needs and provides a strong focus for communities.
+7 CIL was introduced in Dartford in April 2014 - with key projects for funding being discussed with wider stakeholders. f) Consider favourably co-location of services, multi-purpose spaces and satellite provision, where this adequately serves community needs and provides a strong focus for communities.
 Where possible, this is considered through discussion with infrastructure partners and providers.
 For example, the ambition to have health hubs across the north of the borough to provide sufficient care.
 Additionally, the creation of new local centres at Ebbsfleet and at The Bridge.
 1 g) Work with Kent County Council to identify an additional site for a household waste recycling centre.
-This has not yet taken place. © h) Identify additional burial capacity for the period post 2026 .
+This has not yet taken place. $\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{\mathbf{$ h) Identify additional burial capacity This has not yet taken place. $\bigcirc$ for the period post 2026 .